starsurfer87/Race-Results-Tracker/README.md

 ## Instructions for Grader

+- You can view all events added to the athlete on the main page (the main page is displayed once you have created a new athlete or load an athlete from file on the title screen)
+- You can view all races added to an event by selecting one of the events in the list on the main page (all races for that event will pop up in a table)
-- You can generate the first required action related to adding Xs to a Y by...
+- You can generate the first required action related to adding Xs to a Y by filling out the text input fields "Distance" and "Category" and pressing the "Add Event" button
-- You can generate the second required action related to adding Xs to a Y by...
+- You can generate the second required action related to adding Xs to a Y by filling out the text input fields "Date", "Time", and "Placement" and pressing the "Add Race" button on the form that pops up when an event is selected
-- You can locate my visual component by...
+- You can locate my visual component (the track logo) on the title screen displayed upon starting the application
-- You can save the state of my application by...
+- You can save the state of my application by pressing the "Save" button on the bottom of the main page
-- You can reload the state of my application by...
+- You can reload the state of my application by pressing the "Load Athlete From File" button on the title screen displayed upon starting the application

 ## Citations
 - code adapted from [TellerApp project](https://github.students.cs.ubc.ca/CPSC210/TellerApp.git) used in ResultsTracker